Employee or Independent Contractor? Why it Matters

 For instance, evidence of an independent contractor includes the freedom to set his/her own schedule, individual discretion in how to complete the job, use of his/her own tools and equipment, and he/she also works for other companies and not exclusively with your company.
 On the other hand, if the employer sets the worker’s schedule, directs his day-to-day work, provides the tools or equipment for the job, or limits his/her ability to work for other companies, this indicates that the worker is an employee and not an independent contractor.

 Consequences of Misclassifying an Employee

 In summary, misclassifying an employee as an independent contractor can expose your company to significant potential liability.
 Unfortunately, the distinction between an employee and an independent contractor is not always clear and may vary depending on the relevant legal standard.
 If you have any questions regarding the proper classification of your workers, it is advisable to consult an employment attorney within the construction industry.

-If you would like to more information on proper work classifications, please contact Trent Cotney, P.A. at (866) 303-5868, or submit a contact request form to speak with an experienced construction law employment attorney.
+If you would like to more information on proper work classifications, please contact Cotney Construction Law at (866) 303-5868, or submit a contact request form to speak with an experienced construction law employment attorney.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.